moe-mizrak/validator-guard/README.md

     ],

     /**
-     * Here we add all classes that we use attribute validation in order to bind them to ValidatorGuardCore in Service Provider.
+     * Here add all classes that you use attribute validation in order to bind them to ValidatorGuardCore in Service Provider.
      * Basically whenever these classes are resolved by container, we initiate ValidatorGuardCore to mimic them as a wrapper and handle validation.
+     * !
+Note: You do NOT need to add classes that you use valguard helper method (Check the Usage section for more details).
      */
     'class_list' => [
     ],